 Add text and overlays—whatever that creative brain of yours likes—to make a watermark that represents you and your brand.
 Need some inspo and more info?
 Check out our article about how to design a logo and peruse our design templates to see if anything strikes your fancy.

 To add text, click the Text tab (Tt icon) and then the Add Text button on the top of the menu.
 When you add text to pictures, try different typefaces to see which one works best for the letters in your name.
 Some typefaces have particular letters (like g’s) that are tricky.
 You want one that’s legible and reflects the personality of your brand.

-Check out our menu of original graphics (a.k.a. overlays) in the Overlays tab) and see if one of them would be right for your watermark logo.
+Check out our menu of original graphics (a.k.a. overlays) in the Overlays tab and see if one of them would be right for your watermark logo.
 You don’t have to use them as directed—check out our articles on logo design tips and making your own graphics for overlay inspiration.
 You can also bring in images from elsewhere with the Add your own button at the top of the Overlays tab.
 If you don’t have an image you adore, check out a couple free image resources to find something you like—just make sure to check the permissions.

 Step 3.
 Crop